ajkd/Traffic-Light-Control-Using-Image-Processing-With-openCV/README.md

       lane   - lane id
       type   - 's' for sensor manage lane 'c' for web cam manage lane
-      prtyid - for this lane is a priority lane i.e. more time will be allocated if concession occurs and
+      prtyid -  priority id, to add more time to high congestion lanes.
-                this info is defined in table specified in 'videop' parm of system initialization table.
+                coresponding to this, entry in the priority Assign Table must be added
       maxt   - maximum time allocated to lane in seconds
-      skipc  - processing frequency, for example less congested lane can processed once in two cycle
+      skipc  - processing frequency, for example less congested lane can processed once
+               in two cycle
       debug  - 'y' or 'n' if 'y' - application will print debug info on console
       parms  -
          For Sensors